ederoyd46/OSMImport/README.md

 [DEVELOPER]

 1. Run "build-platform.sh" to install the platform (sandbox).
 For OSX users this also generates the launchd services in /tmp, on a reboot run "build-platform.sh" again to regenerate the launchd services (it won't reinstall mongo or ghc).
 2. Run "make" to build the project.
-(You can also run "make sandbox-init" first if you use the yet unrelease Cabal 1.17)
+(You can also run "make sandbox-init" first if you use the yet unrelease Cabal 1.17).
-3. Optionally you might want to run ". environment.sh" to add OSMImport to your path
+3. Optionally you might want to run ". environment.sh" to add OSMImport to your path (only relevant if you're using cabal sandbox).

 [USER]